SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 ## Migration Instructions

-> Warning:
+> __Warning__
-> Following the below steps in order is very imporant!
+> Following the steps below in order is critical!

 ### 1. Natural SNOdar Firmware Update via Mobile App

-a) Travel to within Bluetooth range of both the SNOdar and Gateway units ($\leq 20$ meters).
+a) Get within BT range of both the SNOdar and Gateway units, ($\leq 20$ meters).

-b) Connect to the SNOdar using the Mobile App.
+b) Connect to the SNOdar using the Mobile App via BT.

-C) Check for the latest updates and update naturally, using the FW update dropdown, to the most current cloud released firmware: [snodar-v0.9.4](https://github.com/SensorLogicInc/snodar-releases/releases/tag/0.9.4-beta)
+c) Check for the latest updates and update naturally, using the FW update dropdown, to the most current cloud released firmware: [snodar-v0.9.4](https://github.com/SensorLogicInc/snodar-releases/releases/tag/0.9.4-beta)

 ![](images/dfu_check_update.png)